Kim Lee Smolders In Latest Sultry Instagram Update

 “Gorgeous as always… Keep being [yourself],” said another user.

-“[That’s] like [hotness] level increased 100 [percent] around here!” a fourth person wrote, using several of the fire emoji for added emphasis.
+“[That’s] like [hotness] level increased 100 [percent] around here!” a fourth person wrote, using several fire emoji for added emphasis.

 In fact, many of her followers resorted to the use of emoji rather than words as a way in which they could convey how they felt.
-By far, the most popular appeared to be the heart and heart-eyed ones.
+By far, the most popular appeared to be the heart and heart eyes ones.
 However, instances of the fire emoji were also very popular.